The BIG IDEA

 Jesus is a good God who is worthy of my trust and obedience.

-We want to make our own decisions about what truth is, and we reject Christ’s authority over us.
 We may hear Jesus’ words, but we don’t always act on them.

 Because Jesus is a good God with ultimate authority in our world and lives, I can surrender to him and follow his teachings in the power of his Spirit.

 The goal is to help the students understand Christ’s authority as God.
 Because Christ is God, his teaching is truth and has power that no other teaching has.
 Because Jesus is God, He is the most firm foundation we could ever build on.